canonical/kafka-operator/docs/tutorial/use-kafka-connect.md

 juju deploy opensearch --channel 2/stable --config profile=testing
 ```

 OpenSearch charm requires a TLS relation to become active.
-We will use the [`self-signed-certificates` charm](https://charmhub.io/self-signed-certificates) that was deployed earlier in the [Enable Encryption](https://charmhub.io/kafka/docs/t-enable-encryption) part of this Tutorial.
+We will use the [`self-signed-certificates` charm](https://charmhub.io/self-signed-certificates)
+that was deployed earlier in the
+[Enable Encryption](tutorial-enable-encryption) part of this Tutorial.

 ## Enable TLS

-Using the `juju status` command, you should see that the Kafka Connect and OpenSearch applications are in `blocked` state.
-In order to activate them, we need to make necessary integrations using the `juju integrate` command.
+Using the `juju status` command, you should see that the Kafka Connect and OpenSearch applications
+are in `blocked` state.
+In order to activate them, we need to set up necessary integrations.

 First, activate the OpenSearch application by integrating it with the TLS operator: